 - Have your thyroid checked, your vitamin levels and possibly even your adrenal glands.
 If you open the link on thyroid, in the fine print of the article, it says this: A 2005 study found that subjects with Hashimoto’s disease displayed high frequencies of lifetime Depressive Episodes, Generalized Anxiety Disorders, Social Phobia, and Primary Sleep Disorders.
 What had I been trying to tell my doctor for over a year?
 That there was a link.
 When he refused, seriously, to listen to me I went to a functional medical doctor instead.
 The body gives us these warning signs as a way of letting us know that we really are not in balance.
 I could see that I was not, and definitely knew something brought it on because never in my life had I felt so empty.

 - Get more Vitamin D. I take this one right here, but have your levels checked first.
-I started looking into the most pure form of phytotherapy, or plant-based nutrition supplements, and was personally sold by the methods of how this company preserved the nutrients in the most readily available form.
+I started looking into the purest form of phytotherapy, or plant-based nutrition supplements, and was personally sold by the methods of how this company preserved the nutrients in the most readily available form.
 I read that Vitamin B-12 and other B vitamins play a role in producing brain chemicals that affect mood and other brain functions.
 Low levels of B-12 and other B vitamins such as vitamin B-6 and folate may be linked to depression.
-So I also decided to take a gluten-free multivitamin.
+I also decided to take a gluten-free multivitamin for immune.